kevingosse/kevingosse.github.io/content/posts/2021-07-16-analyze-your-memory-dumps-in-c-with-dynamd.md

 title: Analyze your memory dumps in C# with DynaMD
 subtitle: Browse memory structures from a memory dump in C#, just like you would with ClrMD, but in a more fluent way.
+summary: Browse memory structures from a memory dump in C#, just like you would with ClrMD, but in a more fluent way.
 date: 2021-07-16
 description: ""
 tags: